pindjouf/pindjouf.xyz/src/routes/posts/oscp-web-log-2.md

 ## Penetrating the web

-I didn't plan for it but this week had a very web-oriented vibe to it, that's why this section is called that way.
+I didn't plan for it but last week had a very web-oriented vibe to it, that's why this section is called that way.
 Armed with my new methodology and an inspirational X (formerly twitter) post, I was on my way to spamming boxes (not as many as I'd like to since I started this mid-week and have been a bit overwhelmed by things outside of studies).

 Part of what pushed me to change my study methodology to be more tutorial-friendly was this post of someone getting their OSCP at 16 and subsequently becoming a full-time pentester (from the looks of it)